dotnet/dotnet-docker/samples/aspnetapp/README.md

 dotnet aspnetapp.dll
 ```

-Note: The `-c release` argument builds the application in release mode (the default is debug mode).
+Note: The `-c Release` argument builds the application in release mode (the default is debug mode).
 See the [dotnet publish reference](https://docs.microsoft.com/dotnet/core/tools/dotnet-publish) for more information on commandline parameters.

 ## .NET Core Resources